garciart/network-automation/exercises/README.md

 FastEthernet0/1            unassigned      YES NVRAM  administratively down down
 ```

-Make this change permanent, by copying the running configuration to the device's startup configuration, as described in [Save the device's running configuration as the startup configuration](#save-the-devices-running-configuration-as-the-startup-configuration "Save the device's running configuration as the startup configuration").
+Make the changes permanent by following the instructions in the [Update the startup configuration of the device](#update-the-startup-configuration-of-the-device "Update the startup configuration of the device") exercise.

-Go back to your Python Terminal and enter the following commands:
+Go back to your **Python Terminal** and enter the following commands:

 >**NOTE** - ***IMPORTANT!** The IPv4 address of **R1** is **192.168.1.20**, and the IPv4 address of **R2** will be **192.168.1.30**!*